 The discussion below assumes some familiarity with TIFF internal structure.
-It is beyond the scope of this document to detail the TIFF format, and readers are referred to the "TIFFTM Revision 6.0" specification, which is available from the Adobe Corporation.
+It is beyond the scope of this document to detail the TIFF format, and readers are referred to the "TIFF[TM] Revision 6.0" specification, which is available from Adobe Systems Incorporated.

-The International Color Consortium (ICC) has been assigned a private

-TIFF tag for purposes of embedding ICC device profiles within TIFF image files.
+The International Color Consortium has been assigned a private TIFF tag for purposes of embedding ICC device profiles within TIFF image files.
 This is not a required TIFF tag, and Baseline TIFF readers are not currently required to read it.
 It is, however, strongly recommended that this tag be honored.